GeoGS3D: Single-view 3D Reconstruction via Geometric-aware Diffusion Model and Gaussian Splatting: Methodology

 where \textcircled{c} and $+$ are concatenation and summation operations, respectively.

-\textbf{Backbone design.} Similar to previous works\cite{stablediffusion,ho2020denoising}, we use a latent diffusion architecture with an encoder $\mathcal{E}$, a denoiser UNet $\epsilon_\theta$, and a decoder $\mathcal{D}$.
-The network is initialized from the pre-trained weights of Zero-1-to-3\cite{zero123} given its massive scale of training data.
-Following \cite{zero123} and \cite{syncdreamer}, the input view is channel-concatenated with the noisy target view as the input to UNet.
-We employ the CLIP image encoder\cite{clip} for encoding $\mathcal{I}_{ref}$, while the CLIP text encoder\cite{clip} is utilized to encode $\Delta \pi$.
-The concatenation of their embeddings, denoted as $c(\mathcal{I}_{ref}, \Delta \pi)$, forms the semantic condition in the framework.
+\paragraph{Training Objective} Similar to previous works~\citep{stablediffusion,ho2020denoising}, we use a latent diffusion architecture with an encoder $\mathcal{E}$, a denoising UNet $\epsilon_\theta$, and a decoder $\mathcal{D}$.
+Following \citet{zero123} and \citet{syncdreamer}, the input view is channel-concatenated with the noisy target view as the input to UNet.
+We employ the CLIP image encoder~\citep{clip} for encoding $\mathcal{I}_{0}$, while the CLIP text encoder~\citep{clip} is utilized for encoding the relative camera pose $\Delta \pi$.
+The concatenation of their embeddings, denoted as $c(\mathcal{I}_{0}, \Delta \pi_{i})$, forms the semantic condition in the framework.
 We can learn the network by optimizing the following objective: